Le guide ultime de la vente d'une entreprise

 Importance of transparency

 Providing complete and accurate information builds buyer confidence and reduces the risk of future complications or disputes.
-Transparency shows that you have run your business well and are ready for an honest, straightforward sale.
+Transparency shows that you've managed your business well and are ready for an honest and straightforward sale.

 Sales Strategies